Akuregian/RaspberryPi-Projects/Docker-Express-mySQL/README.md

         2. you issue the docker build command which will build a Docker image from your Dockerfile
         3. now you can use this image to start containers with the docker run command

+    ## ---------------------------------------------------------------------------------------------------------------------

+        1. Create the Dockerfile
+            - Create an empty directory for this task and create an empty file in that directory with the name Dockerfile.
+        2. Define the base image with FROM
+            - Every Dockerfile must start with the FROM instruction.
+The idea behind is that you need a starting point to build your image.
+            - You can start FROM scratch, scratch is an explicitly empty image on the Docker store that is used to build base images like Alpine, Debian and so on.
+            - you can also start FROM ubuntu:version or FROM alpine:version